rwynn/monstache-site/src/about.md

     MongoDB and will index documents in the `test.test` index in Elasticsearch.
 If you have data that you need to keep on your local servers, make a back up before running the tests.

+If you don't want to setup MongoDB and Elasticsearch on your machine another option for running the tests is via Docker.
+After cloning the monstache repo you can cd into the `docker/test` directory and run `run-tests.sh`.
+You will need `docker` and `docker-compose` to run the tests this way.
+Services for MongoDB and Elasticsearch will be started and the tests run on any changes you have made to the source code.

 ### Submitting Pull Requests

 Once you are happy with your changes or you are ready for some feedback, push